 The purpose of HIPAA is to protect all personal health information for the benefit of individuals - respecting their right to privacy.
-The Parish takes pride in protecting such information, but the government mandates that particular procedures be in place, and that covered entities be in compliance with the regulation.
+The Roman Catholic Diocese of Burlington takes pride in protecting such information, but the government mandates that particular procedures be in place, and that covered entities be in compliance with the regulation.
 In order to maintain compliance, all employees must be HIPAA trained, and made aware of the written policies and procedures.